 As conductor he works with such artists as Dorothee Oberlinger, Arabella Steinbacher, Fazil Say, Vesselina Kasarova, Simone Kermes, Michael Volle und Klaus Florian Vogt and with ensembles like Orchestra Sinfonica Nazionale della RAI Turin, Orchestra delle Toscana Florence, Prague Philharmonia, Orchestra Symphony Prague and Orchestra of the National Theatre Brno, Bavarian State Orchestra, Münchner Rundfunkorchester, Staatskapelle Weimar, Konzerthausorchester Berlin, Hamburger Symphoniker, Deutsche Radio Philharmonie, Szczecin Philharmonic Orchestra, Brussels Chamber Orchestra, Chamber Orchestra Moscow, Elbipolis Baroque Orchestra and the ensembles of the Stuttgart Bach Academy.

-Besides his engagements as conductor (in Munich, Hamburg, Berlin, Salzburg, Rome, Naples, Brussels, Warsaw, St. Petersburg, Moscow, Tokyo and other towns) he appears as a soloist and in chamber music (in the past with artists like Albrecht Mayer, Yaara Tal & Andreas Groethuysen and Jean Guillou).
+Besides his engagements as conductor (in Munich, Hamburg, Berlin, Salzburg, Rome, Naples, Brussels, Warsaw, St. Petersburg, Moscow, Tokyo and other towns) he appears as a soloist and in chamber music (with artists like Albrecht Mayer, Reinhold Friedrich, Yaara Tal & Andreas Groethuysen and Jean Guillou).

 Concerts as organist have taken Hansjörg Albrecht to a number of great concert halls and cathedrals in Europe and Russia as well as to Japan and the USA.
 He also guested with renowned orchestras such as Israel Philharmonic Orchestra, Los Angeles Opera Orchestra, St. Luke’s Chamber Orchestra New York, Orchestre de la Swisse Romande, Orchestra Sinfonica di Santa Cecilia Rome, Camerata Salzburg, Czech Philharmonic Orchestra, Kremerata Baltica and Bavarian Radio Symphony Orchestra.